 The first SPAS-12 came with either a folding

-metal stock or a detachable wooden stock.:
+metal stock with hook or a detachable wooden stock.:

-See Folding Stock Info
+See Folding Stock Versions

 below.